aliakh/demo-java-reflection/article2.md

 ### Record classes

-Record classes are restricted kinds of classes that define a simple aggregate of values.
-From record components in the header of a record class declaration, the Java compiler creates the following implicit constructs:
+Record classes are restricted kinds of classes that define an immutable aggregate of values.
+From record components in the record header, the Java compiler created the following implicit constructs:

-* a _private final_ field (for each component in the header)
-* a _public_ accessor method (for each component in the header)
+* a _private final_ field and a _public_ accessor method (for each record component in the record header)
 * a canonical constructor whose signature is the same as the record header
-* _public final_ methods `equals`, `hashCode`, `toString`
+* _public final_ methods `equals`, `hashCode` and `toString`

 ##### Code examples